WILDERNESSWIRELESS/WILDERNESS-WIRELESS-II/BOM/participant_shopping_list.md

 IF things do go out of stock at Adafruit, you can still get items via Amazon or other vendors.

-Here are links to some items that might go out of stock that can be had on Amazon:
+Here are links to some items that might go out of stock that can be had on Amazon or elsewhere:

 Wifi Adapter to replace PID 814 at Adafruit: